There is a better Way to grow

 Let's move on, shall we...

-I've packed the global header with loads of style options that you can customize till your hearts content.
+I've packed the global header with loads of style options that you can customize to your heart's content.
 Go ahead and pop into the Style Options and you'll see what I mean.

 This is where you're going to be able to adjust the colors, font treatments, etc.